 In February 2010 I became the proud owner of my baby, the Canon 5D Mark II and I absolutely love it!
 I saved long and hard for this beauty refusing to let myself purchase it until I had earned all of the money myself.

-The camera overall is fabulous, but one of the things I love the most are the ISO capabilities and the ability it has to handle noise.
+The camera overall is fabulous, but two of the things I loved the most were that it was a full frame camera and that the ISO capabilities were phenomenal.
 I can easily shoot at high ISO’s with very little noise showing up in my photos.
 That right there made the cost of the camera worth it for me and my business.

 Canon Rebel XT